sh123/antenna_analyzer/README.md

 Influenced by http://www.hamstack.com/hs_projects/k6bez_antenna_analyzer.pdf

+Output power from si5351 is around 10dBm (10mW).

 Analyzer demonstrated quite valid results compared to factory built and calibrated devices.

 Note, that it is not a complete VNA, it is based on resistive reflectometer and does not measure